kingYogi911/sdoku_solver_in_JSP_using_JavaBean/README.md

 # sdoku_solver_in_JSP_using_JavaBean

-this project is made by using netbeans and deployed in Tomcat local server if you want to test run this project then
+this project is made in netbeans using BackTracking Algorithm using Stack and deployed in Tomcat local server if you want to test run this project then
      either